jeremehancock/Out-of-Context-TV/README.md

 [Check it out!](http://outofcontext.dumbprojects.com)

-Click anywhere to 'change channels' or just wait and let it the wierdness wash over you.
+Click anywhere to 'change channels' or just wait and let the wierdness wash over you.

 ## Disclaimer